 Assignment: In this lab, you will write your first meaningful C++ program that uses C++ vectors, and that reads and writes files.
-For this lab, you may work on any device you wish, but you final work must compile and run on the CS department Linux cluster (machines mathcs01 - mathcs06).
+For this lab, you may work on any device you wish, but your final work must compile and run on the CS department Linux cluster (machines mathcs01 - mathcs06 or turing2).